PE Sport funding

 What is PE Sport Funding?

-In April 2013, the Government announced additional funding for physical education (PE) and sport in schools, up to the end of the academic year 2015/16.
-We are pleased to say this has continued this year.
+In April 2013, the Government announced additional funding for physical education (PE) and sport in schools.

 This funding is to be used to improve the quality and breadth of PE and sport provision resulting in increased numbers of pupils developing healthy life styles, raising their performance levels and engaging in PE and sport.